NetSamurai/phpMongoDB/README.md

 First command goes inside your docker container of `MongoDB`, the second one, from within that container, goes inside mongo itself.

 #### Disclaimer:
-This is not a production ready docker build for this stack, it's merely a scaffolding.
+This is not a production ready docker build for this stack, it's merely a scaffolding for development and testing.